Songs on CD "Las Romanzas y Cantigas De Sepharad"

 From the outset, the goal of the Kol Sephardic Choir was to disseminate the culture of the Sephardic Jews that originated in Spain prior to the expulsion in 1492, which was then carried by them to the countries they migrated to or welcomed by the rulers.
 In the Balkan countries, notably Greece, Yugoslavia, and Bulgaria, the culture and traditions were not only kept alive but also flourished.
 Other countries that welcomed the Sephardic Jews who were expelled from Spain are Turkey, Italy, North Africa, and Palestine (now Israel).
 There, their culture endured and flourished.

-Kol Sephardic Choir and Ensemble is once again ready to perform and we look forward to presenting the Choir to the Los Angeles and Orange Counties.
-Further, I hope to spread the Sephardic culture and message of inspiration throughout the US and abroad.
+Kol Sephardic Choir and Ensemble is once again ready to perform and we look forward to presenting the Choir to Los Angeles and Orange Counties.
+Further, we hope to spread the Sephardic culture and message of inspiration throughout the US and abroad.

 The dancers of Pasion Flamenca de Los Angeles have created original choreographies for ROSE music and have been performing together since 2012.

 "That man is a success- who leaves the World better than he found it;